a5v/personal-website/about.markdown

 <br>

-Some things that I am interest in:
+Some things that I am interested in:
 - understanding complex systems such as financial markets, biological systems, and the climate system (see [previous academic blog](https://comprehensiblecomplexity.com/))
 - coding (see [projects](https://a5v.github.io/personal-website/projects/))
 - music (see [Spotify](https://open.spotify.com/user/said2499))